NYCPlanning/Geosupport-UPG/docs/overview.md

 * [Chapter VIII](/chapters/chapterVIII/chapterVIII/) describes in detail the application program coding and JCL required to use the  Geosupport API
 * [Chapter IX](/chapters/chapterIX/chapterIX/) discusses GBAT, Geosupport’s standalone batch utility program.
 * [Appendix 1](/appendices/appendix01/) contains summary reference information for each Geosupport function, including a brief description of the function and reference to relevant sections of the UPG.
 * [Appendix 2](/appendices/appendix02/) contains layouts of the Geosupport API Mainframe-Specific Work Areas (MSWs).
+Note: MSWs are no longer supported.
 * [Appendix 3](/appendices/appendix03/) is a data item dictionary, containing descriptions of the formats and contents of all of the data items that appear in the work area.
 * [Appendix 4](/appendices/appendix04/) is a comprehensive table of Geosupport Return Codes, Reason Codes and Messages.
 * [Appendix 5](/appendices/appendix05/) contains listings of the MSW Geosupport COPY files for all of the programming languages supported by the Geosupport COPY feature.
 (This important feature is discussed in [Chapter VIII](/chapters/chapterVIII/chapterVIII/).)
+Note: MSWs are no longer supported.
 * [Appendix 6](/appendices/appendix06/) describes the procedures that users should follow to report Geosupport System problems and to provide feedback to GSS of rejected input data that the user is unable to resolve.
 * [Appendix 7](/appendices/appendix07/) is a list of the data centers where Geosupport is installed.
 * [Appendix 8](/appendices/appendix08/) contains sample user programs written in various programming languages together with sample JCL.